 How to Seal and Finish Terrazzo Floors

 To ensure the proper shine and maximum floor protection, you need to prep your terrazzo floor before sealing it.
 Prepping the floor involves multiple steps, as discussed below;

 Prepping the Terrazzo Floor

-Cleaning your terrazzo surface before sealing it ensures that the effectiveness of the sealant isn’t hampered by oil stains or grease-based dirt build-up.
+Clean your terrazzo surface before sealing it.
+This ensures that the effectiveness of the sealant isn’t hampered by oil stains or grease-based dirt build-up.
 You should avoid using all-purpose soaps and detergents on terrazzo, as they usually contain acids and crystalizing salts that may etch the surface of your terrazzo.

 Instead, use a commercial stone and tile cleaner, as they’re usually neutral pH cleaners that won’t cause surface etching.
 Mix the neutral cleaner with water in a bucket and sprinkle all over the floor.
 Then, use a stiff bristle brush to scrub the floor.
 This will help work the cleaning solution into all areas of the terrazzo floor and bring out all the dirt and debris.